Timor Leste Trips

 - Many Radford parents are AFP and ADF who have done tours in Timor-Leste.

-The friendships that have spanned over eight years are some of the most simple fruits.
+The friendships that have spanned over ten years are some of the most simple fruits.